dragonwocky/psyche/README.md

 to the named export `registerHotkey`.
 This is a `KeyboardEvent` partial with a few additional properties:

-- the `platformModifier` hotkey is equivalent to `metaKey` on MacOS or `ctrlKey` on other platforms (for use with the `{{platformModifier}}` described above).
+- the `platformModifier` property is equivalent to `metaKey` on MacOS or `ctrlKey` on other platforms (for use with the `{{platformModifier}}` described above).
 - the `onkeydown` property will be called when the key combination is pressed